By: Author John Cunningham. Published: 2021/06/28 at 7:47 am

 How To Prevent Surging

-The route cause of surging is often stale gas.
-Generators by their nature are routinely left unused for months on end and that’s where fuel starvation issues begin.
-Small engines have a hard time with blended gas because small engines employ open to atmosphere fuel systems.
+The root cause of surging is often stale gas.
+Generators, by their nature, are routinely left unused for months on end, and that’s where fuel starvation issues begin.
+Small engines have a hard time with blended gas because small engines employ open-to-atmosphere fuel systems.

 Common symptoms include: